k-huynh/khcraft/README.md

 - /buy correctly gives custom item
 - server resource pack works
 - can now only hover when custom item is in off hand (not with any item, nor with the same type as the base item)
+- repair costs for elytra is now capped at 25 (can change in config)
+- right clicking enchanting table does not bring up gui

 ## Completed
 - getting exp from mining